-credential-method certificate (id) (local-gateway (type) (interface-name)) (remote-gateway (rgateway) (rgatewayid)) [phase1 mode gw-mode]
+credential-method certificate (id) (local-gateway (type) (interface-name)) (interface-ip-address) (remote-gateway (rgateway) (rgatewayid)) df (df-bit option) vpn-pmtu minimum-size (pmtu-size) life-time (life-time value) [phase1 mode gw-mode]

 Configure the BOVPN gateway to use a certificate for authentication.
 If the local and remote gateway endpoints are not yet defined, you must include the local-gateway and remote-gateway parameters in this command to configure the local and remote gateway endpoints for tunnel authentication.